 #4 – Don’t have an agenda, or any structure.

 Have you ever been in a meeting where one comment (or one person) suddenly sends the discussion—or, worse yet, the entire meeting–in a completely new and unrelated direction?

 As the meeting leader, it’s your job to prevent meeting scope creep from the beginning until the end.
 Limit discussion unrelated to your deliverable.
 Your agenda is a road map that tells the group how you are going to get them to the deliverable.
 There is more than one right answer, so do not permit any arguments around context.
 As leader, you have predetermined the best way, given your constraints, to get there.
 Not having an agenda is truly the ‘kiss of death.’
+Our curriculum focuses on agendas and tools.
 We provide many specific and useful suggestions for building agendas, here are a few:

 - A Simple Planning Agenda for Agreeing on Who Does What by When

 - Use the Single Question Approach to Build a Detailed Agenda